 We woke up at the local Rescue Mission the next day.
 I was feeling like a new man after a night on a real bed.
 After a breakfast of donated day-old Quarter Pounders and day-old donuts I was ready for whatever was next…after I rolled another smoke.

-An excerpt from my autobiography Faces Places and Pain
+An excerpt from my memoir Faces Places and Pain

 Spring made me restless.
 Everything made me restless, but Spring was as good an excuse as any to leave town.
 I don’t know how we came to be together, but I was creeping the streets with a girl named Ann when I decided to go to California.
 She wanted to hitchhike with me and I definitely welcomed the company of a sexy, if not a little dim, street girl.

 We were walking down the tracks behind the high-rises and slightly below the surface of the streets of downtown, making our way to the interstate when we ran into another traveler named Curly.
 He was a burly bearded biker without a hog and ready to pull out too.

 “You guys ever done the freight trains before?”
 I saw the panting dog look he was giving her, everyone had that response.
 Whatever, she wasn’t mine.
 We told him we hadn’t and he said he would be glad to show us how to catch one out of town.
 Sure.

 We followed him north for a mile or so to a spot where he said would be the best place to catch one moving slow.
 We stopped at a camp of three other guys who had a fire going at the base of an embankment near a bridge.
 The entire rail yard and the tracks going through town were about 50 feet below street level, all the better for those of us who wanted to stay off the radar of cops and citizens.

 We introduced ourselves.
 They called me Soldier back then, and nobody asked me why.
 An older guy with a ball cap said his name was Jim Forney, I found out later that he had been a top rodeo star through the 70’s until the injuries caught up to him and brought him down.